dalindev/GitHubFollower/README.md

 	}, 3500);
 });
 ```

+BUG: note that at page 100 you will be stuck since NEXT button is disabled (and the url is gone)
+SOLUTION(fixed): directly update URL to goto next page

 Current speed: 12 following / sec (43,000 / hour), it is easy to get 300k following but to scale up to 10 million following this is slow.